Tyskai/syllabus/Model_Testing_with_fMBT/README.md

 on_inconc = exit(2)
 ```

-Then you can execute the tests by entering the following command:
+Then you execute the tests by entering the following command:

 ```
 fmbt -l Problem10.log Problem10.aal